Published at: 2025-10-30

 picture coming soon:

-picture coming soon: (supports create, edit, export)
+picture coming soon: Caption: Supports create, edit, and export operations.

 3.2.5 Configure Product Attributes

-Create Attributes and Attribute Values
+• Create Attributes and Attribute Values:

-Manual creation:
+• Manual creation:

-Define Attributes and Values:
+• Define Attributes and Attribute Values:

 picture coming soon:

-Link Attributes to Products:
+• Link Attributes to Products:

 picture coming soon: